 Climate risk policy

-To support Paris Agreement goals and the transition to a low-carbon economy, we aim to reduce our exposure to carbon intensive sectors by excluding coal and oil sand activities.
+To support Paris Agreement goals and the transition to a low-carbon economy, we aim to progressively reduce our exposure to carbon intensive sectors by excluding companies most exposed to coal and unconventional oil & gas oil sand activities and by engaging with a selection of companies not excluded by our criteria.

 Ecosystem protection & deforestation policy